parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

 ---
 I'm an MMath student in Statistics at the University of Waterloo, advised by Prof. Aukosh Jagannath.
 My current research interests lie in probability theory, high-dimensional statistics, and mathematical physics.

 I received my BSc in physics with a minor in mathematics at Sharif University of Technology in 2023.
-During my undergrad, I interned at Summer@EPFL 2022.
+During my undergrad, I interned at Summer@EPFL 2022, supervised by Prof. Lenka Zdeborova.
 Also, I did some research varying from quantum information and statistical physics to combinatorial optimization and variational algorithms.

 My CV (as of July 2023) can be found [here](/cv).